Sidepull Brake Service

 Some brake caliper arms can be toed.
 Toeing can be achieved in some cases by bending the caliper arm slightly using a small adjustable wrench.
 Begin with a slight gap at the back of the pads and test the bike before adding toe.
 An option to toeing is to file the pads so the leading edge strikes first.

 Pads will wear out with use and require replacement.
 Pads will also harden and become ineffective with age.
-Pads may also become embedded with aluminum or other contaminants.
+Pads may also become embedded with aluminum or other contaminants (figure 9).
 Inspect and remove as necessary.
-Pads that are aligned too low on a rim will tend to develop a lip on the low edge.
+Pads that are aligned too low on a rim will tend to develop a lip on the low edge (figure 10).
 This lip makes correct alignment impossible.

 Sidepull Caliper Arm Adjustment